 If your student is doing independent research (e.g., independent study, capstone, thesis, dissertation, etc.), we recommend they submit an application for review with you as a faculty sponsor.

-Research that is limited to the analysis of data held by these organizations are not considered human subjects research and do not require IRB review.
+Research that is limited to the analysis of data held by these organizations is not considered human subjects research and does not require IRB review.

 Please note, IRB approval cannot be granted retroactively, so research conducted for a classroom assignment without IRB approval can never be used as the basis for a publication.
-If there is a possibility that it might be used for a future publication, it is advisable to seek IRB approval.
+If there is a possibility that the research might be used for a future publication, it is advisable to seek IRB approval.

-Oral history is defined by the Oral History Association (OHA) as "a method of gathering and preserving historical information through recorded interviews with participants in past events and ways of life."
-Many oral history projects do not need to be submitted for IRB review, because they do not seek to contribute to generalizable knowledge and therefore are not “research" per the federal regulations governing the IRB process.
+Oral history is defined by the Oral History Association (OHA) as a method of recording and preserving historical information through interviews with participants in past events and ways of life.
+Many oral history projects do not need to be submitted for IRB review because they do not seek to contribute to generalizable knowledge and therefore are not “research,” per the federal regulations governing the IRB process.
 Instead, such projects aim to provide a deep understanding of specific historical events and actions.